 We hope you find the below information helpful in deciding what you’d like to do about your child support.
 When you’re ready to move forward with a decision, give a family lawyer in Arizona a call at 480-305-8300 today.

 Agreeing to Modify the Support Agreement

-Your family lawyer Arizona offers may tell you to first try and work with your ex to come to some agreement for your children.
-In some cases, this isn’t an option, but it is something that your lawyer may ask you about.
+Your family lawyer Arizona may tell you first to try and work with your ex to come to some agreement for your children.
+In some cases, this isn’t an option, but it is something your lawyer may discuss with you.

 Once you and the other parent agree on an amount and the terms, you may want to go before a judge and ask them to approve of the changes to protect yourself moving forward.
-This should be a really simple process unless the amount is below state guidelines, which will require you to explain why that amount makes sense for you and your children.
+This should be a straightforward process unless the amount is below state guidelines, which will require you to explain why that number makes sense for you and your children.

 Asking the Court to Modify the Support Agreement

 If working with your ex to agree on new terms for child support isn’t an option or doesn’t work out, you have to ask for a court hearing.
 In this hearing, you and your ex may both need to argue in favor of the amount you each think is appropriate and why.